 The ATO is not focused on arrangements where you derive no foreign assessable income.
 This is where you received a genuine gift or genuine loan from a related overseas entity.
 The three requirements of a genuine gift:

-Taxpayers that are potentially able to obtain sufficient evidence to prove their gift is genuine should seek professional advice from their adviser and accountant.
+Taxpayers who are potentially able to obtain sufficient evidence to prove their gift is genuine should seek professional advice from their adviser and accountant.

 A Deed of Gift reduces the opportunities for relatives to come back to attack the gift.
 This is often the case after the Donor loses mental capacity or dies.

-How do I build the Deed of Gift?
+How do I build the Deed of Gift in Australia?

 Transferring property to someone as a gift?
 For no cost?
 Then build a Gift Deed.
 Start building the Deed of Gift.
 The building process educates you on how a Gift Deed works:

-To see a full free sample of the Deed of Gift just select the button above.
+To see a full free sample of the Deed of Gift open the PDF at the top of this page.

 Upon building the Gifting Agreement online you get emailed to you within seconds: